 Landscape Architecture & Urban Planning

-The College of Architecture conducts research critical to fields that impact the built, natural and virtual environments.
+The School of Architecture conducts research critical to fields that impact the built, natural and virtual environments.
 Our rich and diverse research portfolio includes projects from our four academic departments, our research centers, institutes, and specialized laboratories, and our collaborations with colleagues at Texas A&M University and around the world.Explore our work

-Diversity in Our College
+Diversity in Our School

-The College of Architecture believes that diversity is essential to our continued success.
+The School of Architecture believes that diversity is essential to our continued success.
 We seek, welcome, and support diversity of all races, genders, ethnic backgrounds, religious beliefs, ages, political beliefs, socioeconomic statuses, sexual orientations, and physical abilities.
 Our Diversity Council sponsors programs that celebrate and encourage the richness of our community.Our initiatives

 1906 – 1945 Architecture Begins at Texas A&MIn the early years, Texas’ first architectural education program grew from 10 to 317 students.
 In the course of 50 years, it awarded a total of 953 degrees.